zumasys/docs/site/smartsuite/release-notes/2021-april/README.md

 ## Employee spotlight

-Please welcome the newest member of our team
+Please welcome the newest member of our team!
 **Shoshana Sokolin**
 ![Shoshana Sokolin](./shoshana_techupdate.png)
-Officially joining the TCS development team as a Junior Developer at the beginning of April.
-As a recent honors student graduate from Touro College, Shoshana is excited to learn and contribute to our product line.
+Shoshana officially joined the TCS development team as a Junior Developer at the beginning of April.
+She is a recent honors graduate student from Touro College and is excited to learn and contribute to our entire product line.
 She and her husband live in Baltimore, Maryland.

 ## Product Updates
 For detailed information about each update including training materials [click here](https://training.total-computing.com/dwkb/tech-update/)